Blumenthal Arts: Venues

-Blumenthal Performing Arts operates six theaters on three campuses in uptown Charlotte.
-Blumenthal also presents shows at Ovens Auditorium.

-Blumenthal Performing Arts Center
+Blumenthal Arts Center

 Belk Theater

-The Belk Theater is the largest venue in the Blumenthal Performing Arts Center, seating 2,118 at its full-capacity configuration.
+The Belk Theater is the largest venue in the Blumenthal Arts Center, seating 2,118 at its full-capacity configuration.
 It Theater hosts a majority of the performances from Broadway tours and resident companies.
 Opening in 1992, it was designed by architect Cesar Pelli in a contemporary European horseshoe arrangement.
 The most distant seat is less than 135 feet from the stage.
 Features an LED fiber optic chandelier with 2,400 points of light in the audience chamber.

 Booth Playhouse

 The Booth Playhouse is a courtyard-style proscenium theater with cabaret and theater-in-the-round capabilities.
 It contains 434 seats with seating in orchestra and gallery levels.
 It hosts a variety of dance, choral and other musical ensembles, as well as meetings, seminars, and workshops.

 Stage Door Theater

 The Stage Door Theater is a black box-style theater which can seat up to 233 people with flexible layouts.
-Located at the stage door to the Blumenthal Performing Arts Center, it is the organization's smallest venue.
+Located at the stage door to the Blumenthal Arts Center, it is the organization's smallest venue.